dsteinkopf/kong-response-string-replace/README.md

 # kong-response-string-replace

-A Kong plugin for string replacements in the response stream
+A Kong plugin for string replacements in the response stream.
+This could be useful e.g. to replace internal by external URLs.

 ## Installation